omartinez182/omartinez182/README.md

 - 🏠  I’m currently working on a web app to analyze real estate data that I've scraped from the web, specifically for properties in Guatemala City 🇬🇹. [here](http://guatemalaviva.com/).
 - 🌱  I’m currently learning more about topics related to numerical methods and computational linear algebra.
- [I've done some work related to optimization algorithms.](https://github.com/omartinez182/numerical-methods-and-algorithms).
-So, I'm tyring to improve my knowledge on the theoretical aspects of convex optimization.
+ [I've done some work related to optimization algorithms](https://github.com/omartinez182/numerical-methods-and-algorithms) so, I'm tyring to improve my knowledge on the theoretical aspects of convex optimization.
 - 👯  I’m looking to collaborate on any open source project that may have a social impact, such as housing development, educational programs, or any project related to reducing economic inequality.
 - 📫  How to reach me: omartinez1821992@gmail.com